Victor Bruzzone portrait

 Service

 I have also contributed service to the discipline and broader academic community through a range of roles.
-For example, I helped run the University of Toronto's Political Theory Research Workshop, served as a referee for the Association of Political Theory, and a judge for the Ontario Ethics Bowl.
+For example, I helped run the University of Toronto's Political Theory Research Workshop, served as a referee for the Association for Political Theory, and a judge for the Ontario Ethics Bowl.

 Public Philosophy